RWTH-EBC/AixWeather/Joss_Paper/paper.md

 [@WetterZuoNouiduiPang.2014].
 Other libraries, such as the open-source library AixLib [@Maier.2023], import this model to handle weather data.
-Often, users of these libraries, which do not have a TMY3 file at hand, get stuck or invest a lot of time to convert their weather data to the required format.
+Often users of these libraries, who do not have a TMY3 file at hand, get stuck or spend a lot of time to convert their weather data into the required format.
-Solving this problem was the initial motivation behind developing AixWeather.
+Solving this problem was the initial motivation to develop AixWeather.
-Furthermore, only limited tools exist for importing and converting real, historical, or forecast weather data to building energy simulation formats.
+Moreover, there are only limited tools for importing real, historical or forecast, weather data and converting it to building energy simulation formats.
-The same holds for Test Reference Years (TRY) from the German Weather Service (DWD).
+The same is true for the Test Reference Years (TRY) of the German Weather Service (DWD).
 AixWeather also addresses these needs, making it a valuable tool, not only for researchers who work with the ReaderTMY3 format.

 [//]: # (AixWeather is regularly used by users of the open-source library AixLib.
 Due to the )